 But what does it take and how does a business owner get started?

-Selling Your Medicare Book of Business
+Selling Your Medicare Focused Insurance Agency or Book of Business

 The first question we get is, “how is a Medicare book of business valued or how do I determine a sale price?”